ucsb-cs48/ucsb-cs48.github.io/_jstopics/testing_cypress.md

 You should see that your first cypress tests runs, and with luck, also passes.

+# Do you need to do anything else?

+If all of the functions that you want to test meet the following criteria, then the steps above may be sufficient for your needs:

+* The tests you are running do not require the user to login (e.g. via Auth0).
+* The tests you are running do not require the user to have a specific "role" in your app (e.g. being a regular user vs. being an admin).
+* The tests do not involve updating the database in any particular way; either there is no database, or the database only contains fixed data that is not updated or changed during the test.

+If that's where you are, you are ready to continue writing Cypress tests just based on the setup you already have.
+The documentation at: <https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell> should be sufficient to guide you through the process.

+On the other hand:

+* If you *do* need the user to be logged in or have a specific role, then you'll need to consult the additional information below on how to set up mock authentication for your app.
+* If your tests will be updating the database, you'll need the database to start in a known predictable state at the start of each of your test runs.
+For that, consult the information in the section "Resetting the Database" below.

 # Getting Authentication / Authorization / Roles to work

 TODO: WRITE THIS